straightdave/arion/README.md

 ```

 > **Tips**
-> * Using `-u` option to force-update local dependencies.
+> * Using `-u` flag to force-update underlying dependencies.
 It's required (once) if some underlying packages are not up-to-date.
 > * Using `-verbose` option to have more output during execution of command.
-> * Using `-o <custom-name>` to call the binary a _custom-name_ rather than _postgal_.
+> * Using `-o <custom-name>` to name the binary a custom name rather than _postgal_.

-Then by default Arion will generate a temporary folder containing source files and compile those files into an executable binary called **postgal** in it.
+Then by default Arion will generate a temporary folder containing source files and compile those files into an executable binary named as **postgal** in it.

 ### Cross-build
 If you want Arion to build the _postgal_ working on another platform (e.g linux/amd64), you can use `-cross` option: